AdrianPricopie/AdrianPricopie/README.md

   - waterfall and agile methodologies
   - concepts in mobile application testing

-## If you want to see how i write some test scenario :
+## If you want to see how i write some test scenario in trello :
 - [Test scenario for search functionality from youtube](https://github.com/AdrianPricopie/AdrianPricopie/blob/main/My%20Test%20scenario%20search%20functionality%20from%20youtube.pdf)